buak/Suomilista/README.md

 This is a backup of the last version of the deleted finnish list from October 22nd, 2018.
 The list's author tried to use it as a political tool and as a result of his actions, the list was removed from most adblockers.
 The author—not pleased by this—subsequently deleted the list and abandoned maintaining it altogether.

-The rules blocking finnish labour union websites have been removed from this version.
+The controversial rules that blocked finnish labour union websites, and started the whole debackle have been removed from this version.
+The remaining rules have not been touched.

 Import or view the list: **[https://buak.github.io/Suomilista/finnish-adblock-list.txt](https://buak.github.io/Suomilista/finnish-adblock-list.txt)**